Caring for Sensitive Teeth

 When eating ice cream, popsicles, or drinking cold beverages, you may find that your teeth experience sharp and aching discomfort.
 If that’s the case, try not to suck in cold air when you’re outside in the cold.
 You can also use a specially formulated toothpaste (specific for sensitive teeth) or rinse out your mouth with saltwater.
 Using a softly bristled toothbrush helps with avoiding any agitation to your gums.
 You also want to avoid highly acidic foods.
 If you find yourself grinding your teeth at night or in general, consider getting a mouthguard.

 There are several reasons that cause cold sores.
 Cold weather, a weak immune system, stress, and fatigue are just a few things that may signal you have a cold sore.
 If you feel like one is starting to formulate on your mouth, do whatever you can to keep your hands away from your mouth.
-Generally speaking, bacteria is literally everywhere.
+Generally speaking, bacteria are literally everywhere.
 No matter how many times a day you wash your hands or take a shower, we are all constantly in contact with bacteria.
 The last thing you want is to make the cold sore worse by touching it.
 Make sure you put a lip ointment or topical treatment to stop it from getting worse.

 This is one of the most common ailments people deal with during the winter.
 There are several different remedies for chapped lips, including staying hydrated, using a humidifier, moisturizing, etc. The best option is to invest in a lip balm that contains SPF+ in order to ensure they’re protected.
 It’s also important to remember that your body moisturizes from the inside out.
 With that being said, make sure you’re staying hydrated and drinking anywhere between three to four litres of water a day.